"Hand In Glove"

 UK 7" - 1983 test pressing [Rough Trade RT131]

-Two-sided test pressing of the original 'Manchester' version listed above.
-Has handwriting on it saying "The Smiths" and "Hand In Glove" on side A and "Handsome Devil" on side B. Some copies also have 'A' and 'B' handwritten on the label.
-It is expected about 5-10 copies may have been pressed, one for each member of the band, plus a few more for record company people.
+This is a two-sided test pressing of the original 'Manchester' version listed above.
+Most copies have handwriting on them stating, for example, "The Smiths" and "Hand In Glove" on side A and "Handsome Devil" on side B, or some variation on that.
+Some copies just have 'A' and 'B' handwritten on the labels.
+It is expected that about 5-10 copies may have been pressed, one for each member of the band, plus a few more for record company people.
 Johnny and Mike's copies are now in the hands of collectors.
 Mike's was autographed.

 RT 131 A1 / RT 131 B1